-7 Coolest Spots to See on Kyoto Free Walking Tours
+7 Coolest Spots to See on Free Walking Tour in Kyoto

 When it comes to sightseeing in Japan, there's really no need to bring a car or any vehicle of some sort with you.
 Although Japan is known to be the home to much technological advancement, it's also a country of heritage, tradition, and culture.
 Kyoto, its old capital, is one of the many places in Japan that you should visit by foot.